turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 ## Vocab

-- `SSH Key` Similar to a password, except it's really long and complex, and you don't have to remember it.
-Does the same thing as a password, but is used differently
 - `Version Control System (VCS)` A tool that keeps track of the differences in code bases at different points in time
 - `Git` The most commonly used VCS
 - `GitHub` A service/website that allows people to host git repositories online